arushirai1/Rubric-Constrained-FS-Scoring/README.md

 ## Acknowledgments

-This work builds upon the CVPR2022 paper "Likert Scoring with Grade Decoupling for Long-term Action Assessment".
+This work builds upon the CVPR2022 paper "Likert Scoring with Grade Decoupling for Long-term Action Assessment" and their codebase.
 We thank the original authors for their valuable contributions.

 ## License